JoshdfG/Verdi-v2/README.md

 ### Built

-With `Base` Verdi is built on the `Base` platform, utilizing its innovative technology to drive sustainability.
+With `Scroll` Verdi is built on the `Scroll` platform, utilizing its innovative technology to drive sustainability.

 #### Contract Address